 Centreville High School serves students in grades 9 through 12 and offers several diploma options including a standard diploma, advanced studies diploma and a modified diploma.

 A diverse group of students attend Centreville, feeding in from one middle school (Liberty Middle School in Clifton) which is located near to the high school and five elementary schools, including: Bull Run, Centre Ridge, Centreville, Powell and Union Mill.

 Students living in homes in communities such as Little Rocky Run, Centre Ridge, Faircrest, Compton Village and Singletons Grove are all within the boundaries that report to Centreville High School.
-The Fairfax County Public School system has created a convenient boundary locator that assists residents in determining which public school their child is eligible to attend based on where houses are located.
+The Fairfax County Public School system has created a convenient boundary locator that assists residents with removals eastbourne in determining which public school their child is eligible to attend based on where houses are located.

 In addition to providing academic services to students in grades 9 through 12, students at Centreville High School participate in a tutoring program known as STEP CATS program (Saturday Towards Excellence Program).
 Any Fairfax County student attending a school in the Centreville pyramid in grades 3 through 12 is eligible to receive free tutoring through this program.